More Information Back to top

 Building Wraps are used typically to dress a building under construction or renovation and are used to cover scaffolding.
 Full colour printed at high resolution for stunning graphic effects, the fine mesh allows wind to pass through.

-Normal PVC banners are not recommended in winds of 30mph+ as hems and eyelets can be ripped out.
+Regular PVC banners are not recommended in winds of 30mph+ as hems and eyelets can be ripped out.

 A professional survey of your intended installation site is advisable for building wraps over 25 square metres in size.
 A survey will calculate wind-loading on the structure.

 Where scaffolding is not already in place, large building wraps can be installed using a wire cable frame and a criss-cross effect of bungee shock cord.
-This method allows even more give when the wind hits and ensures a secure and long-lasting installation.
+This method allows, even more, give when the wind hits and ensures a secure and long-lasting installation.